 Special-needs education, for students with disabilities or learning needs, is provided in four ways: in special schools, in special classes within regular schools, in special resource rooms (tsukyu) within regular schools, and within the mainstream classroom.
 The type of special education a child receives is based on his or her disability.
 As of 2015, 3.6 percent of the student population received special-needs services.
 All but the most severely disabled spend most of their time in regular classrooms.
 The new national curriculum, scheduled to be implemented in 2020-2022, places an emphasis on coherence between instruction for special-needs students in special schools and instruction in regular schools.

 Digital Platforms and Resources

-In general, the Japanese education system has been slow to adopt digital technology and online learning.
-The 2020 coronavirus pandemic accelerated plans to expand online learning in schools, after only 5 percent of municipal education authorities were prepared to use online learning when schools closed.
-MEXT has released a new plan, Education in Japan Beyond the Crisis of COVID-19, laying out plans to support a Global and Innovative Gateway for All Schools Program.
-This program aims to provide a device for every student; provide equipment to ensure that every child can work from home; and build an ICT infrastructure for schools including prototypes of online learning systems and systems to standardize educational data collection.
+Before 2020, the Japanese education system had been relatively slow to adopt digital technology and online learning.
+At that point, only five percent of municipal education authorities were prepared to use online learning when schools closed.
+Since the pandemic, however, there have been concerted efforts to accelerate digital learning.
+In 2021, MEXT released Education in Japan Beyond the Crisis of COVID-19 which lays out a Global and Innovative Gateway for All Schools Program.
+This program commits to provide a device for every student; equipment to ensure that every child can work from home; and an ICT infrastructure for schools to provide online learning and to standardize educational data collection.
+In addition, MEXT piloted digital textbooks in 2022 and is planning to roll this out system-wide.
+The first goal is for all elementary and junior high students to use digital English textbooks starting in the 2024 school year.
 MEXT also has created a Children’s Learning Support Website to host online learning materials.